 Name Of Ethnic Group

 Cong (also called Xa, Xa Cong, Xam Khong, Mang Nhe, and Xa Xeng)

 Muong Te District in Lai Chau province and along the Da River.

 Customs & Habits

 The Cong live in houses built on stilts.
 Each Cong lineage has a leader, its own social taboos, and its own manner of worshipping their ancestors at the altar.
 According to customs, young men and women can each take initiative in marriage.
-People of direct relations can only marry to their seventh generation relative.
+People of direct relations can only marry their seventh-generation relative.
 The man’s family actively proposes marriage.
 After the betrothal, the man lives with his future wife’s family for several years.
 Women wear their hair knotted in a chignon on top of their heads which shows that they are married.

 They often have a wedding once the couple has had children.
 In fact, the man must then offer pieces of silver money to his wife’s parents.
 In return, the woman’s family must prepare a dowry for the bride to bring to her husband’s house.
 Every year, each Cong Village holds a communal ceremony where they perform several rites to pray for bumper crops.

 The Cong language belongs to the Tibet-Burman Group.
 The Cong folk arts are diverse.
 Their songs are characteristically composed of smooth melodies with alternating songs that are sung at communal ceremonies.

 The Cong use a slash and burn method of cultivation.
 The Cong grow cotton which is used to barter for other cloth.
 Other handicraft activities include basketry and, particularly, red-dyed rattan mat making.

 For more information about 53 more ethnic groups of people in Vietnam, please follow this link